 Q: Who are this year's judges?

-Amaud Jamaul Johnson will judge this year’s Brittingham & Felix Pollak Prizes in Poetry, and Geoffrey Brock will judge the inaugural Wisconsin Prize for Poetry in Translation.
-Past judges have included Eduardo C. Corral, Forrest Gander, Carmen Giménez Smith, Natasha Tretheway, Denise Duhamel, Lucia Perillo, Terrance Hayes, Jean Valentine, Cornelius Eady, Robert Pinsky, Marilyn Nelson, Maxine Kumin, and Philip Levine.
+The judge for this year’s Brittingham and Felix Pollak Prizes will be announced no later than July 15.
+Past judges have included Amaud Jamaul Johnson, Eduardo C. Corral, Forrest Gander, Carmen Giménez Smith, Natasha Tretheway, Denise Duhamel, Lucia Perillo, Terrance Hayes, Jean Valentine, Cornelius Eady, Robert Pinsky, Marilyn Nelson, Maxine Kumin, and Philip Levine.

 Q: Who is eligible to win these prizes?